Tax Audit Attorney Near Me: How to Find Help for State and IRS Audits

 If you want help during an audit, you can choose from all kinds of experienced tax attorneys.
 How do you know which audit attorney to hire?
 To ensure you choose the best fit for your situation, look for the following.

 Experience With Your Type of Audit — There are all kinds of audits on the federal and state level.
 You need an experienced tax attorney who has handled audits with that particular agency dealing with that specific type of tax.
-If you're dealing with a state audit, hiring an audit attorney near you can be especially helpful because they often have an established rapport with the auditors in your area.
+Whether you're dealing with a state or federal audit, hiring an audit attorney near you can be especially helpful because they often have an established rapport with the auditors at your state revenue department or local IRS office.

 Personalized Case Attention — When you hire an audit attorney, you want to ensure that they or a highly skilled associate such as a CPA or an EA is working on your case.
 Many large tax resolution firms have inexperienced team members who handle cases instead of attorneys.
 You usually get high-quality personalized help with your audit when you work with a local firm.